NeephaOrji/Prosper-Loan-Dataset-Data-Visualization-Udacity-/README.md

 ## Focus

-This exploration is focused of financial services.
+This exploration is focused on financial services.

 ## Objectives
 <br></br>